Mattias421/cfmse/README.md

 ## Training

 Training is done by executing `train.py`.
-A minimal running example with default settings (as in our paper [2]) can be run with
+A minimal running example with default settings can be run with

 ```bash
 python train.py --base_dir <your_base_dir>